Are you Prepared to Shop For & Buy Health Insurance?

 Buying individual health insurance can be daunting.
 Comparing deductibles and copays and monthly premiums can sometimes feel like you’re drowning in a sea of numbers.
 When you add provider networks and Health Savings Accounts (HSA) into consideration, the whole process can begin to feel a little overwhelming.

-Before you make any health care insurance decisions, be sure to take these eight things into consideration.
+Before you make any health care insurance decisions, be sure to ask yourself these questions.

 When working with a budget, some people are understandably tempted to go with the plan with the lowest monthly premium — but the premium alone isn’t the whole picture of what you’ll pay out of pocket for health care.
 The lowest premium will typically have a very high deductible, meaning you’ll pay more if you need to go to a doctor or hospital.
 Take into account your health care needs.
 If you regularly need medical care or take a regular prescription, paying more in monthly premiums to pay less when you utilize your plan may make more sense.